khesualdo/Analytics-Engine-Manager/README.md

 analyticsEventProcessor.LogEvent(analyticsEvent);
 ```

-# How To Add an Analytics Engine
+# How To Add a New Analytics Engine
 First, create a concrete class for the new Analytics Engine.
 ```C#
 /// <summary>